 It is smart to be cautious; too much cassia cinnamon (the usual kind from the grocery store) could have enough coumarin in it to harm the liver.
 If you were taking a statin-type cholesterol-lowering drug and added cinnamon to reduce your cholesterol even further, you might put yourself at risk for hepatitis (Brancheau et al, American Journal of Case Reports, April 29, 2015).

 Coumarin is not present in water-extracted concentrates such as Cinnulin.
 Moreover, it appears not to be present in any significant quantity in Ceylon cinnamon (Cinnamomum verum), which is also sold as canela in Latin or Mexican grocery stores.
+When people add cinnamon to coffee grounds in a paper filter, the resulting cinnamon-flavored beverage has no coumarin.

 Scientific research on the metabolic effects of cinnamon, turmeric and other spices is not yet up to the highest standards one would wish.
 Consequently, physicians are understandably cautious when it comes to recommending a common household spice to treat serious conditions like diabetes or high cholesterol.
 We have heard from others, however, that a small dose of cinnamon may sometimes help control triglycerides and blood sugar.
 We have compiled research about the healing power of cinnamon and other spices as well as common foods from the kitchen in our book, Spice Up Your Health.